 Blaine H. Evanson

-Blaine H. Evanson is the vice chair of the Mormon Studies Council.
-He is a partner at the international law firm Gibson, Dunn & Crutcher LLP.
+Blaine H. Evanson is a partner at the international law firm Gibson, Dunn & Crutcher LLP.
 He graduated from Brigham Young University in 2003 and from Columbia Law School in 2006, and after law school served as a judicial clerk for Judge A. Raymond Randolph on the United States Court of Appeals for the DC Circuit.
 Blaine’s law practice is focused on appellate litigation; he has handled several dozen appeals in federal and state courts across the country, including in the Supreme Court of the United States.
 Blaine also serves on the board of directors of the Orange County Legal Aid Society and the J. Reuben Clark Society, and has taught courses on constitutional law and appellate advocacy at the University of Southern California and Loyola Law Schools.
 Blaine served as a missionary in the Germany Frankfurt Mission of the LDS church, and has served in a variety of church callings, including as bishop of the South Pasadena Ward in Southern California.
 He and his wife, Robin, are the parents of four children.

 Robert H. Briggs